 As previously stated, amino acids are present in vegetables, but the highest sources are those in animal products.

-If you’re a vegetarian, seafood is your best high protein option.
+If you’re a vegetarian, seafood is your best heavy protein option.
 It’s a little more tricky if you’re a vegan, however, as the protein in plants tends not to be as bioavailable or complete as that from animal sources.
 To obtain your protein, then, you might want to add protein powders made from rice, hemp or pea to your diet.

 Vegans and vegetarians should also take a branched-chain amino acid supplement to provide the amino acids a plant-based diet lacks.
 They should also take a vitamin B12 supplement, as vitamin B12 is found only in animal products.